It’s time for steady decision-making and lots of repetition

 Triage communications

 As you are planning, remember that your people need to hear from you with specifics about what you’re putting into place at your company, and how it affects them.
 They need relevant and factual information, including where to go with specific questions.
 They also need to know that you won’t disappear — that they’ll hear from you again and again as the situation unfolds.
-(As I’ve , a robust internal communications function is key to managing tough situations.)
+(As I’ve written before, a robust internal communications function is key to managing tough situations.)

 At the end of the day, your employees are all human beings who seek security even before fulfillment.

 Many of your employees are feeling vulnerable right now.
-As Aric Wood, the CEO of design consultancy Xplane , “Remember Maslow’s Hierarchy of Needs.
+As Aric Wood, the CEO of design consultancy Xplane writes, “Remember Maslow’s Hierarchy of Needs.
 At the end of the day, your employees are all human beings who seek security even before fulfillment.
 In times of change, don’t forget to speak to their concerns for their jobs, their roles, how changes might impact them, and where they fit in the new future.”

 Your employees are looking for leadership, reassurance, and guidance from you on how you’re going to handle sick leave, working from home, childcare — and even whether they will still have jobs next week.